Pac-Man Plus: Legacy

 There were no contemporary home versions.
 Recent versions include a J2ME mobile version, and ports included in several TV Games from Jakks Pacific and from Bandai.

-In addition, there have been efforts by some homebrew game developers to port Pac-Man Plus to classic game consoles, such as the ColecoVision Pac-Man Collection by Opcode Games (press 7587 on the #2 controller at the main menu screen when seeing PLUS press the fire button), Atari 2600, and more recently the Atari 5200 and 7800.
+In addition, there have been efforts by some homebrew game developers to port Pac-Man Plus to classic game consoles, such as the ColecoVision Pac-Man Collection by Opcode Games (press 7587 on the #2 controller at the main menu screen when seeing PLUS press the fire button), Master System, Atari 2600, and more recently the Atari 5200 and 7800.

 In 2018, an arcade cabinet called Pac-Man's Pixel Bash was released by Bandai Namco Amusements with 31 or 32 classic Namco games included, 1 of which is Pac-Man Plus.

-The arcade cabinet is available in both Coin-Op, and Home versions.
+The arcade cabinet is available in both coin-op, and home versions.

 In 2018, Arcade1Up released a new home arcade cabinet that plays both regular Pac-Man and Pac-Man Plus.
 In 2020, Arcade 1Up released a Pac-Man 40th anniversary home arcade cabinet (Generation 3), which included seven games, of which one was Pac-Man Plus.

 In 2022, Arcade1Up, in conjunction with Sam's Club, released a Pac-Man Plus themed cabaret legacy edition with the same game list as 2021's Bandai Namco legacy edition and similar releases.
 Although the cabinet was mistakenly labeled as Super Pac-Man, it is currently being corrected.